 UFE – Uterine Fibroid Embolization Helps Infertility

-If you are experiencing symptoms due to fibroids, contact the best fibroid doctors to see if you are a candidate for Uterine Fibroid Embolization (UFE).
-Our top fibroid specialists will take the time to answer your questions about the UFE procedure.
+If you are experiencing symptoms due to fibroids, contact the best fibroid doctor to see if you are a candidate for Uterine Fibroid Embolization (UFE).
+Our top fibroid specialists will take the time to answer your questions about the UFE procedure at a consultation appointment.

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, Addison, Carrollton, Plano, Allen, and all of North Texas.
 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.

 Reference: Study completed – http://pubs.rsna.org/doi/10.1148/radiol.2017161495